Counseling Center

 Some selective and out-of-state colleges will not accept Running Start college credits.
 Students may not qualify for some scholarships at four-year institutions.
 Schedule coordination and transportation may be difficult for students with courses at the high school and college.
 College holiday breaks may not coincide with SPS holiday breaks.
 Students pay for books, transportation, and additional mandatory fees.
 The classes are paced faster than in high school because colleges are on a quarter system whereas Cleveland is on a semester system.
 Courses that take a year to complete in high school are completed in 11 weeks at the college.

-Counselors WILL NOT meet with students individually for support with signing up for running start.
+Counselors will not meet with students individually for support with signing up for running start.

 Sophomores and Juniors interested in Running Start should attend an information session in the auditorium (attend 1).